 Create your own wine bar.
 Mount racks or bins on a wall to hold bottles of wine above a furniture piece that provides a prep surface and storage.
 Guests will feel comfortable helping themselves to wine at this vintage-chic serving station anchored by an industrial cart.
 A paper menu announces the wines stored in a wall-mounted antique box.
 The DIY wine storage solution comes equipped with a mounted wineglass rack and glass cork container for one-stop wine service.

 Tap into wasted space under a staircase to create a wine cellar where you can catalog your collection.
 Metal bottle holders installed on a rack system stack up for storage that allows bottles to be stored with labels facing outward.
 A glass enclosure keeps bottles dust-free and protected from drafts and traffic.
 Find similar racks at online retailers specializing in wine-related gear.

 If you serve wine often, consider investing in a full-size wine refrigerator.
-A unit like this one will keep wine at the proper constant temperature (between 40 and 65 degrees) and humidity (about 70 percent) so it ages well.
+A unit like this one will keep wine at the proper constant temperature (between 40 and 65 degrees Fahrenheit) and humidity (about 70 percent) so it ages well.
 Look for a refrigerator with temperature zones that let you fine-tune storage conditions.
 Tinted-glass doors let you see racks of bottles and block harmful UV rays that could affect the quality of the wine.